Photo: Disinformation Business by Sofiya Voznaya

-Our first challenge for you: start dissecting your cable news and mentally noting any political ads you see on your social sites.
+Our first challenge for you: start to dissect your cable news.
+Mentally note any identity-driven ads you see on your social sites.

-2. We can find it used frequently in everyday advertising.
+2. We can spot it quite frequently in everyday advertising.

 Think: Toilet paper and Covid19.

-Propaganda is biased or misleading information circulated through some form of mass media with the intent of promoting a political agenda and/or/to influence people’s thoughts, opinions, and actions.
+Propaganda: biased or misleading information, circulated through some form of mass media, with the intent of promoting a political agenda, and/or/to influence people’s thoughts, opinions, and actions.

-In order to start thinking critically, we need to start recognizing the connections between fear, pain, scarcity, and the belief in propaganda.
+In order to start thinking critically, we need to start recognizing the connections between fear, pain, propaganda, and the belief in scarcity.